-The Lebanon Landfill is developing a landfill gas recovery system to generate energy.
-A waste-to-energy incinerator owned by Wheelabrator in Claremont recently closed in September 2013.
+The Lebanon landfill is developing a waste gas recovery system to generate energy.
+A wasteto-energy incinerator owned by Wheelabrator in Claremont recently closed in September 2013.
 Although the facility provided energy and a disposal option for surrounding municipalities, there were many local concerns that the facility was causing unacceptable levels of air pollution.